Southeast Commercial Construction Picks Up the Pace

 The majority of commercial construction business contacts indicated that the pace of nonresidential construction activity (measured by square feet) and the pace of multifamily construction (measured by number of units) had increased from year-earlier levels (see the charts).

 Associated Builders and Contractors Inc., a national construction industry trade organization, conducts a survey of its own called the Construction Backlog Indicator, or CBI.
 The survey measures the amount of work that will be performed by commercial and industrial contractors in the months ahead.
 While CBI data are only available through the fourth quarter of 2013, it seems to be telling a similar story to the one our contacts are telling: that the pipeline of construction activity is building up.

 The number of respondents reporting that the amount of available credit met or exceeded demand increased from earlier reports (see the chart).
-Eighty percent of contacts in the first quarter of 2014 indicated that credit was sufficient to meet demand, compared with 58 percent the previous quarter and only 31 percent one year earlier.
+Sixty percent of contacts in the first quarter of 2014 indicated that credit was sufficient to meet demand, compared with 58 percent the previous quarter and only 31 percent one year earlier.

 Most contacts indicated that they plan to increase hiring during the next quarter (see the chart).
 Seventy-nine percent of contacts in the first quarter of 2014 reported that they were planning to undertake modest to significant hiring, compared with 58 percent the previous quarter and 64 percent one year earlier.

 Compared with one year earlier, more contacts (nearly three out of four) indicated that they were having a difficult time filling positions (see the chart).